Nefarious-Engineering/tbug/README.md

 ## Pin Connections

-Refer to the attached GPIO connection diagram to see which pins are used for:
+Refer to the attached T-BUG GPIO connection diagram in the `development_resources` directory, to see which pins are used for:

 - RGB LED control (via Neopixel)